atlasr-org/atlasr/README.md

 open-source and free data, is still missing.
 Atlasr aims to be the response to this problem.

-The quality must be comparable with Google Maps:
+The quality must be comparable with Google Maps or Apple Maps:

   * Smooth and fast experience,
   * Reliable data,